-- 1. Understand the symmetric key encryption techniques - 2.
-Explain asymmetric key cryptographic algorithms and encryption methods for security. - 3.
-Demonstrate the message authentication codes and hashing algorithms. - 4.
-Apply the method of public, private key distribution and applications related to authentication. - 5.
-Develop about IP security and Transport layer security with supporting protocols
+- 1. Gain knowledge about symmetric key encryption techniques - 2.
+Study of asymmetric key cryptographic algorithms and encryption methods for security. - 3.
+Understand the message authentication codes and hashing algorithms. - 4.
+Understand the method of public, private key distribution and applications related to authentication. - 5.
+Know about IP security and Transport layer security with supporting protocols